Day 1: Salalah – Mirbat

 Drive back to the mainland by Boat.
 Return to Salalah

-Duration: 3 days OR 6 days tour
+Duration: A Half day OR 3 days OR 6 days tour

 - Fishing equipment will be provided (subjected to the local expertise: please sea info)